vmware/cloud-director-extension-standard-library/add-on/multi-instance-skeleton/index.md

 ## Skeleton Add-On Manifest

-The add-on defines three input fields which provider could use to tailor the instance creation.
+The add-on defines four input fields which provider could use to tailor the instance creation.
 ```yaml
 inputs:
   - name: provider-business-scope-property